We're not just identifying a personality type.

 Scenario 2: A couple is fighting about the same thing, on repeat

-What profiling does: Tracks the conflict pattern as a living situation & watches for small opportunities to help them shift behavior.
+Tracks the conflict pattern as a living situation & watches for opportunities to shift behavior.

 You start tracking:

-• Where are they talking past each other because they are using different internal languages?
+- Where are they talking past each other?

 What changes: The situation de-escalates.
-You help them stop arguing about the surface issues and help them identify the deeper mismatch in needs, assumptions, and communication styles.
+You help them stop arguing about surface issues and identify the deeper mismatch in needs and communication styles.

 Scenario 3: A team meeting is tense, but no one will name it

-What a typology-only approach does: Attempts to explain type to the players in the room in an attempt to overcome colleagues unhelpful labels: “That person is difficult.”
-“That person is too sensitive.”
-“That person is controlling”
+Attempts to explain type to overcome labels: "That person is difficult."
+"That person is too sensitive."

-What profiling does: Reads the pressure of the business culture, personalities in the room and the situations that arise.
+Reads the pressure of the culture, personalities in the room, and the situations that arise.

 You start tracking: